MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 7210?!
 We have our work cut out for us.

 *Disclaimer: The final result of this writeup is most likely not "optimal".
 I'm not an expert golfer, but those that are have been known to do truly wacky and wild stuff to achieve those sweet, sweet low byte numbers.
-Someone on Discord achieved enlightenment and somehow brought it down to 133 bytes.
+Someone on Discord reached enlightenment and somehow brought it down to 133 bytes.
 If you enjoy this kind of thing, try to minify the solution here even further!*

 ### Foreshadowing: Golf steps that will come last